zenotech/pyepic/docs/source/examples.rst

 zCFD
 ----
 To create and submit an zCFD job you can use the :class:`pyepic.applications.zcfd.ZCFDJob` class.
-Prior to creating the job you need to know the ID of the application version you wish to use, the id of the batch queue you want to submit to and the path to the root of the zcfd case.
+Prior to creating the job you need to know the code of the application version you wish to use, the id of the batch queue you want to submit to and the path to the root of the zcfd case.
 The data for this case is assumed to have already been uploaded to your EPIC data store.
 If your data is in your EPIC data store in a folder called 'work/zcfd' then the data path for the method would be 'epic://work/zcfd/'.
+The app and queue codes can be obtained from the catalog endpoints.

 .. code-block:: python